 The “Last Mile” is defined as the final step in the shipping process, the last leg of a product’s journey from the manufacturer to the customer’s doorstep, whether the doorstep is someone’s home or another business.
 The “Last Mile” could refer to a few city blocks or many miles in rural areas.

 It is also the most expensive and time-consuming leg of the journey, accounting for upwards of 53% of the total costs of the delivery, according to Business Insider Intelligence.

-And now, with customers expecting “free shipping,” retailers and logistics providers are shouldering that cost.
+And now, with customers expecting “free shipping,” retailers and last mile logistics providers are shouldering that cost.
 As such, many are looking for technology to lower their costs and drive process improvements.

 But it isn’t all about costs.
 It is also about meeting the customer’s expectations.
 They expect fast order fulfillment, and retailers are working hard to not only expedite deliveries but to get them when and where the customer wants.

 Capgemini, a global leader in consulting and technology services, found that 73% of consumers believe that receiving the delivery in a convenient time slot is more important than receiving it quickly.
 It ultimately comes down to a question of time vs. money.
 Sometimes customers are willing to pay for a product to be delivered in a few hours, and other times they’d rather save money and receive it in a week.
 The bottom line is that consumers demand to have their products delivered within a time frame that works best for them.